BradleyCodeU/bradleycodeu.github.io/_apcsa/207_iteration/U04aWhileLoopWork/instructions.md

 Practice implementing static methods specifically using while loops.
 This lab focuses on performing arithmetic on individual digits of a number and generating mathematical sequences as Strings.

-Write a class containing the following four static methods.
+Write four static methods.
 Each method must utilize a while loop for its primary logic.

 1. String findSquares(int n) - Must use a while loop.
 All squares less than n.
 For example, if n is 100, return "0 1 4 9 16 25 36 49 64 81 ".
 NOTE: there must be a space after every number including the final number